 The HIPAA (Health Insurance Portability and Accountability Act) Privacy Rule is a federal law designed to help protect the privacy of patient health information.
 Employees and students of Medical Physics, which is a unit included within the University's Health Care Component, must be familiar with the basic principles of the Privacy Rule.
-Therefore, everyone must complete annual HIPAA training modules and document completion to the Assistant to the Chair, JoAnn Kronberg.
+Therefore, everyone must complete annual HIPAA training modules and document completion to the Assistant to the Chair, Alyssa Mohr.
 Failure to do so will prohibit students from being a member of the department or working with one of the Medical Physics, Engineering, Radiology, or Human Oncology research groups.

 - 1. Go to https://hipaa.wisc.edu/hipaa-training.htm - 2.
-Select course "2018-2019 HIPAA Privacy & Security Training" - 3.
+Select course " 2019-2020 HIPAA Privacy & Security Training" - 3.
 For initial training, choose the "HIPAA Privacy at UW" module.
 Students who will be working on a research project that uses Protected Health Information (PHI) will ultimately be required to complete the "HIPAA Privacy and Research" at UW module (see below).
 It is advantageous to complete this module initially. - 4.
-Students who complete the course and obtain the certification should send the certification to the HIPAA security coordinator in the department, JoAnn Kronberg (jmkroneberg@wisc.edu).
+Students who complete the course and obtain certification should send the certification to the department HIPAA security coordinator, Alyssa Mohr, (anmohr@wisc.edu).
+Remember this is an annual requirement and there is a new course/certification each year.